Abortion and the Right to Bear Arms

 There is no greater wrong than bringing an unwanted child into the world and there is nothing more terrible than killing a baby.
 From these premises, the problems with anti-abortion and pro-choice positions are complicated.
 Life begins at conception, so abortion is murder in some technical sense no matter what.
-If the line of life, from a to z – ‘a’ being at conception when sperm and egg germinate – then at what letter along the line of the alphabet is a fetus a human being?
-If you take out a tiny little premature baby (let’s say by cesarean section), who could never survive without modern medical scientific intervention, you can tickle him and he will laughed, you can give him the nipple and he will suckle and you can hold him and he will give you love.
+If the line of life, from A to Z, – A, being at conception when sperm and egg germinate – then at what letter along the line of the alphabet is a fetus a human being?
+If you take out a tiny little premature baby (let’s say by cesarean section), who could never survive without modern medical scientific intervention, you can tickle him and he will laugh, you can give him the nipple and he will suckle and you can hold him and he will give you love.

 The Philosophic Contention that Human Conceived Growth

 Is Parasitical Protoplasm Is Now Ridiculous

 The problem with the abortion issue, in a sense, is now that science more than religion makes the choice to willingly terminate a pregnancy impossibly hard.
 Medical technique now allows us, or will soon allow us, to take any sperm and egg at any point after conception – and theoretically also any fetus out of any womb no matter how early – and bring it to term.
-(A growing embryo is considered human with the heartbeats initiating as early as 21st day of conception).
+(A growing embryo is considered human with the heartbeats initiating as early as the 21st day of conception).

 Abortion Is In Direct Defiance of this Commonly